augustss/verse-semantics/Book/docs/03_operators.md

 ### Tuple Access Operator (`()`)

-When used with a single argument after an expression, accesses tuple elements:
+Round braces when used with a single argument after a tuple expression, accesses tuple elements:

 <!--verse
 F():void={